sqlxpert/stay-stopped-aws-rds-aurora/README.md

       stop a database, usually after trying for 24 hours.
     - The message will usually be the original EventBridge event from when AWS started the database after it had been stopped for 7 days.
-    - Different message types are possible in rare cases, such as if cricial Stay-Stopped components have been modified or deleted, or the local security configuration denies EventBridge permission to send an event message to the main SQS queue or denies SQS permission to invoke the AWS
+    - Different message types are possible in rare cases, such as if critical Stay-Stopped components have been modified or deleted, or the local security configuration denies EventBridge permission to send an event message to the main SQS queue or denies SQS permission to invoke the AWS